Great Expectations Day Program

 • Assess the individual's interests, skills, and abilities

-• Prepares the individual for employment by training in needed skill areas
+• Prepare the individual for employment by training in needed skill areas

-• Analysis of needed skills based on job interviews/rejections
+• Analyze needed skills based on job interviews/rejections

 • Perform a detailed job analysis